secretstartups/handbook/quality/issue-triage/index.html.md

 #### Blocked tests prioritization

-To promote awareness of bugs blocking end-to-end test execution, newly opened ~test ~bug issues will be announced in several Slack channels:
+To promote awareness of bugs blocking end-to-end test execution, newly opened ~test ~"type::bug" issues will be announced in several Slack channels:

 - All newly opened bugs blocking end-to-end test execution should be announced in [#quality](https://gitlab.slack.com/archives/C3JJET4Q6) channel.
 - A newly opened bug blocking end-to-end test execution that is a product bug should also be announced in [#development](https://gitlab.slack.com/archives/C02PF508L) and [#vp-development](https://gitlab.slack.com/archives/CRC0B18UX) channels with the appropriate EM and PM tagged.